Dilbert66/Files/README.md

 To use, you will need to insure you select inverted comm as YES in the flashing application.

-If using windows run the stm32flash utility from the "DIY-Multiprotocol-TX-Module\BootLoaders\Boards\stm32\tools\win" directory.
+To flash, if using windows run the stm32flash utility from the "DIY-Multiprotocol-TX-Module\BootLoaders\Boards\stm32\tools\win" directory.

 stm32flash -v -g 0x0 -b 57600 -w \path_to_file\stm32dualboot_inv.bin COMx

 where comx is the com port of your ftdi adapter and \path_to_file\ is the full path of the location of the bootloader file.